Ferenc Molnár: Early years

 Ferenc Molnár was born in Budapest on January 12, 1878, to Dr. Mór Neumann, a prosperous and well-regarded gastroenterologist, and Jozefa Wallfisch, both of German-Jewish heritage.
 The home in which he lived was opulent but gloomy.
 Even though he was born into wealth, "It was not a friendly atmosphere for the lively and precocious Ferenc, who constantly had to be warned to keep quiet."
 Just a year before his birth, his parents' firstborn son and Molnár's brother, László, died.
 His mother was frail and frequently bedridden.
 Illness spread throughout the rooms of his house, and young Ferenc was constantly being told to keep quiet.
 His mother died in 1898 when Ferenc was 20 years of age.

 In 1887, Molnár entered the Lónyay Utcai Református Gimnázium, a secondary school (high school) located in Budapest, Hungary, where he was inspired to learn foreign languages and where his talent as a writer began to emerge.
 At fourteen, he started a periodical, Haladás ("Progress"), which sold only four copies, and a secondary publication, Életképek ("Panorama"), selling only 20 copies.
 His first dramatic work was A Kék Barlang (The Blue Cave), a controversial play written, directed, and staged in the basement of a friend's house.

 Upon completing secondary school, Molnár studied law at the University of Budapest in 1895.
-Shortly after, he was sent to Geneva by his father to continue his studies at the Swiss University.
+Shortly after, he was sent to Geneva by his father to continue his studies at the University of Geneva.
 While living in Geneva, he began to write frequently, often sending his work to various papers.
 Molnár also wrote the short novella Magdolna during this time.

 He also traveled to Paris to see some of the chic new plays.
 "The fashionable boulevard comedies of Bernstein, Bataille, Capus, and others left a deep impression on him and later greatly influenced his dramatic style."

 In 1896, he abandoned a legal career to pursue a full-time career as a journalist.
 He covered a variety of topics during his time as a journalist.
 However, his primary focus was the court trials for Vészi's Budapesti Napló ("Budapest Daily"), a newspaper then edited and published by József Vészi, a Jewish intellectual who dominated Hungarian political journalism.
 Molnár's first wife was one of Vészi's daughters, Margit Vészi.

 Molnár served as a proud and jingoistic supporter of the Austro-Hungarian Empire while working as a war correspondent during World War I. His war reports were so positive that he was decorated by the Habsburg emperor but criticized by some pacifist peers.
 He would later write Reflections of a War Correspondent, describing his experiences.